This is a work in progress and we would be grateful any suggestions for useful additions. Please send to

 IMPORTANT CUSTOMS CHANGES: The SIA withdrew Customs from 22 GA airfields in 2012.
 Since it is obligatory to land at a customs airfield if flying in from UK or any other non Schengen country, it is essential to check customs availability carefully before departure, and flight guides are almost certain to be out of date!
 Current status can be checked on the ‘Airfield Plates’ link above, but Notams should also be checked.
 Note that a high proportion of airfields which do provide Customs services require a number of hours notice.

 A real delight to fly into, if winds acceptable.
 No Avgas, and sadly they have recently stopped you going to the garage only 300yds from airfield for Mogas.

 Previously very difficult to access information.
 HCAA now offers access to their AIP AIS & airfield info.

 We have found that officialdom can be very irksome if you fly into Italy from a non Schengen country (including Switzerland) – to be avoided, although once past the entry airfield the country is a delight to fly in.
-In 2012 the Italian Government introduced sizeable ‘Luxury’ taxes on all private aircraft, including foreign registered visiting aircraft, but visiting GA aircraft will not be subject to these taxes unless they stay longer than 45 days.
+In 2012 the Italian Government introduced sizeable ‘Luxury’ taxes on all private aircraft, including foreign registered visiting aircraft, but visiting GA aircraft are not subject to these taxes unless they stay longer than 45 days.